dsuryd/dotNetify-Pulse/README.md

 ### How to Customize

 #### Overview
-Before you proceed, let's first do a bit of dive on how this thing works.
+Before you proceed, let's first do a bit of a dive on how this thing works.

 This library uses:
 - SignalR to push data from your service to the web browser.